Ndjamena Safety Guide

 Currency Exchange Fraud

-Street money changers offer favorable rates but use sleight of hand, counterfeit bills, or short-changing to defraud tourists.
+Street money changers use sleight of hand, counterfeit CFA francs, or short-changing techniques; some operate with apparent accomplices creating distractions

 Safety Tips